dnsimple/dnsimple-support/content/articles/url-record.markdown

 ---
-title: What is a URL record?
+title: What's a URL Record?
-excerpt: What is an URL record and how to add an URL record in DNSimple.
+excerpt: What a URL record is, and how to add a URL record in DNSimple.
 categories:
 - DNS
 ---

-# URL records?
+# What's a URL Record?

 ### Table of Contents {#toc}